-I examine the long-run impacts of low-skill biased technologies on incumbent workers and their children.
-The McKay Stitcher dramatically changed shoe production in the late 19th century by replacing skilled workers with machines and less-skilled workers, but it was licensed in a few counties and impacted workers unevenly through the transportation network.
-Incumbent shoemakers left traditional shoemaking for lower wages and did not migrate.
+I examine the long-run impacts of a deskilling technology on workers and their children.
+The McKay stitcher dramatically changed shoe production in the late 19th century by replacing skilled artisans with machines and less-skilled workers.
+It was licensed in only a few counties and impacted workers across counties unevenly through the transportation network.
+More-exposed shoemakers left traditional shoemaking for lower wages and did not migrate.
 The transfer of occupation from father to son was disrupted, and the children of shoemakers entered lower income occupations.
 New entrants to shoe factories came from poorer and less educated families.
 Using a model of occupation selection, I infer the change in life-time earnings implied by the impact of the technology on occupation exit.
-I find that the most exposed shoemakers and their children, despite the economy otherwise exhibiting substantial geographic mobility and occupational mobility that might have suggested long-run mitigation of those consequences.
+I find that the most exposed shoemakers and their children lost 2.2 and 2.5 years of wages, respectively.

 Greater exposure leads to:

 How do futures markets affect prices?
 We study an important historical event in order to shed light on this question: in 1865, the Chicago Board of Trade suddenly set up formal futures markets.
 We digitize weekly information on spot prices and storage for.
 Futures markets lead both prices and storage to fall in the short run, but prices recover within a year.
 We develop a model of forward-looking buyers and sellers with access to storage that can fit this pattern.